Why Selena Gomez and The Weeknd's Romance Was Inevitable

 Then, of course, there's their physical proximity.
 As researchers have noted, people tend to fall for those closest to them and Selena and The Weeknd have never been too far apart as far as Hollywood social circles are concerned.

 Gomez and Bella's sister, Gigi Hadid, are both members of Taylor Swift 's bonafide girl squad, having starred in the music video for "Bad Blood" together.
-The ladies have all hung out on occasion, which makes us believe it would have been easy for Gomez and The Weeknd to cross paths.
+The ladies have all hung out on occasion, which makes us believe it would have been easy for Gomez and The Weeknd to cross paths outside of their connected professions.

-On social media, we're already seeing a bit of fallout as Bella swiftly hit "Unfollow" on Selena's Instagram account following the couple's dat night.
+On social media, we're already seeing a bit of fallout as Bella swiftly hit "Unfollow" on Selena's Instagram account following the couple's date night.

-While the two ladies were never exactly BFFs, as Gomez knows all too well, the heart just wants what it wants.
-For now, though, they're taking things one step at a time.
+While the two women were never exactly BFFs, as Gomez knows all too well, the heart just wants what it wants.
+For now, though, the pair are taking things one step at a time.

 "They are on the same level with expectations and think each other are really fun," the source added.
 "They are taking things slow and getting to know each other."